alexandrafren/nytimesbooks-cli-app/README.md

 # Nytimesbooks

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/nytimesbooks`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Nytimesbooks gem!
+This gem provides a CLI that allows the user to see all of the current bestselling books on each list.
+It then allows users to select a book from the list to see a description.

 ## Installation